souvikngoswami/sales-profitability-analysis/README.md

 ### Dashboard Access

 Download the `.pbix` file from the repository and open it using Power BI Desktop to explore the dashboard.

+---

+## Business Impact
+This analysis helps businesses improve profitability by optimizing discount strategies and focusing on high-performing regions and products.